androportal/ABT/README.rst

 =================
-Aakash Accounting
+Aakash Business Tool
 =================

-**Aakash Accounting** is a portable accounting platform on Android intended for Accountants and Students. `Aakash
+**Aakash Business Tool** is a portable accounting platform on Android intended for Accountants and Students. `Aakash
 <http://www.it.iitb.ac.in/aakash2/index.jsp>`_ is a low cost
 computing device/tablet for students, the project is initiated and